GaelGosse/42/obsidian_vault/So_long.md

 	E    : exit                (1)
 	P    : character      (1)

-- [ ] a valid path leading to all collectible and the exit
+- [x] a valid path leading to all collectible and the exit ✅ 2023-01-14

 ## MLX

 - [ ] display window
+- [ ] get sprites
 - [ ] display sprites
 - [ ] key event to move the character
 		W    : up